-Some men, told the pros and cons, decide against having any PSA screening.
+Some men, told the pros and cons, decide against having any PSA screening, opting instead for watchful waiting (or active surveillance).
 But some doctors follow a protocol of regular PSA tests at predetermined intervals, believing that having the PSA test, even as an imperfect gauge, is better than nothing at all.

 If your PSA numbers are up, your doctor might suggest a biopsy, which can cause undue stress (surgery or radiation that can lead to incontinence or impotence) when you’re facing a slow growing cancer.

-Men who received active monitoring had the same small risk of dying of prostate cancer over the following 10 years as men who underwent surgery to remove the prostate or have radiation.
+Men who chose watchful waiting had the same small risk of dying of prostate cancer over the following 10 years as men who underwent surgery to remove the prostate or have radiation.

 “Virtually no one had died from prostate cancer,” says Mark Litwin, MD, chair of urology at the David Geffen School of Medicine at UCLA.
 “That is a really striking finding: All three groups have almost 100 percent surviving.
 That should give all men pause before pursuing radical treatment for low- or intermediate-risk tumors.”

 Still, one urological surgeon calculated that with over 33,000 fewer detected cases of prostate cancer in 2012 compared to 2011, over 1,200 more men would die.
-Active monitoring made sense to best-selling author Garth Callaghan, who said “none of the choices seemed particularly attractive to a 43-year-old man.”
+Watchful waiting made sense to best-selling author Garth Callaghan, who said “none of the choices seemed particularly attractive to a 43-year-old man.”

 He was considering just having the cancer removed, but dreaded the possibility of side effects from surgery or radiation.